Kelli Hill: Career

 Courtney Kupets began gymnastics at Hill's gym in 1989.
-In 1991, Hill was named Coach of the Year by USA Gymnastics and U.S. Elite Coaches Association.
-In 1993, Hill was again named Coach of the Year by USA Gymnastics and U.S. Elite Coaches Association.
+In 1991, Hill was named Coach of the Year by USA Gymnastics and the U.S. Elite Coaches Association.
+In 1993, Hill was again named Coach of the Year by USA Gymnastics and the U.S. Elite Coaches Association.

 At the 1993 World Championships, Dawes was in first place in the all-around competition, but slipped on her final vault, bursting into tears.
 A famous moment in gymnastics, Hill encouraged her to be proud of her performance, telling her: "It's okay, you gave it a good shot.
 When did you ever think you would be in that position?
 You have to be happy with yourself.
 Come on.
 Be happy.
 Stand up and wave."
 Dawes was given a standing ovation from the crowd for doing so.

 In 1996, the U.S. Elite Coaches Association named Hill the organization's Coach of the Year for the third time.
-In 1998, Hill coached Elise Ray to the Goodwill Games, where she earned asilver medal.
+In 1998, Hill coached Elise Ray to the Goodwill Games, where she earned a silver medal.
 Both Ray and Dawes competed on the 1999 U.S. National Team for the World Artistic Gymnastics Championship.

 In 2000, Hill coached both Dawes and Ray as they competed for the Olympic team and won a team bronze medal.
 Originally, China won the bronze medal for the team all-around competition.
 But in 2010, the Chinese gymnasts were stripped of their medals following an investigation which revealed that the Chinese team had falsified documents to allow the underage Dong Fangxiao to compete.